BROhanBK/BROhanBK/README.md

-I am NOT a coder but I coder but it is something I've always been really interested in!
+I am NOT a coder but it is something I've always been really interested in!

 I like to check this place out for some handy programs and gain some sort of understanding in how this stuff works.